Convergence of harmonic maps: Acknowledgement

 \section{Acknowledgement}

 This work is part of my Ph.D. dissertation.
 I thank my advisor Professor Marc Troyanov for his guidance and support in the completion of this work.
-I also thank Professors Buser, Naber, and Wenger who were my Ph.D. exam jury members for their careful reading of this document as part of my dissertation and for their comments and suggestions.
+I also thank Professors Buser, Naber, and Wenger for their reading of this document and their comments and suggestions.